Aliases for BCAR3 Gene

 GeneCards Summary for BCAR3 Gene

 BCAR3 (Breast Cancer Anti-Estrogen Resistance 3) is a Protein Coding gene.
-Diseases associated with BCAR3 include venezuelan equine encephalitis and breast cancer.
+Diseases associated with BCAR3 include estrogen resistance and breast cancer.
 Among its related pathways are Regulation of CDC42 activity.
 GO annotations related to this gene include guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is SH2D3A.

 UniProtKB/Swiss-Prot for BCAR3 Gene